emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

    stored as globally available (``'*'``), any subsequent attempt to store it with a more restrictive ``origins`` list is ignored by the browser.

+   This rule also has a security implication: because storing always requires writing the actual bytes of the resource, no third party can probe the cache to determine whether a restricted-origin entry was previously stored by another origin.
+A cache hit is only possible after an explicit write that provided the content, so COS cannot be used as a timing oracle to detect the presence of a resource that the probing origin cannot access.

 Requirements and restrictions
 ------------------------------